 25. Occupational Health and Safety - First Aid

 26. Purchasing – Costing - Standard Recipes - Stores

-- Candidates will be permitted to attempt an examination once.
+- Candidates will be permitted to attempt the formal examination once.

 - Questions are timed and randomized.

 - There are built-in mechanisms that indicate online cheating.